 It almost sounded too good to be true.
 After using it to rebuild this straightforward portfolio/blog site (with a fresh new design to boot), I’m pleased to report it works — even if it’s still a little rough around the edges.

 Setup is really fast.
 Compared to build systems like Grunt or Webpack, Astro requires minimal configuration, and already provides handy boilerplates (for this site, I started with the blog example).
 Once set up, adding new pages is just a matter of dropping files into the

 The ability to switch between frameworks for individual components within even a single page, with minimal hits to performance, is amazing.
 To give a couple of examples, the hamburger-menu header is a Svelte component, and the lazy-loading galleries within my portfolio use a React component.
 Need some CSS with those?
 Code within a tag like

-<style lang="sass"> is automatically compiled to Sass.
+<style lang="scss"> is automatically compiled to Sass.

 .astro file format is the real hero, a mix between HTML, Markdown and JSX that strikes a good balance between accessiblity and power.

 Astro is definitely not yet ready for the faint of heart.
 The global variable